 There’s always a lot written about debts just after Christmas, but for many people the pain doesn’t start until a little later in the year.
 Spring is often when we’re not only still trying to pay off our festive debts, but we might also have put a summer holiday on our credit card, or have over-stretched ourselves trying to cover rising living costs.

 If you’re spending more than you’re earning, you’ll need to come up with ways of cutting back on your spending.
-Different methods work for different people, but you might find a spending diary works for you if you regularly end up with more month than money.
+Different methods work for different people, but you might find a spending diary works for you if you regularly end up running out of money before the end of the month.

 It’s not the same as a budget, it’s just a note of money you spend, what you spend it on and when you spent it, so you can identify some of the money habits which are costing you the most.